RajputAyushi/Kubernetes_by_Ayushi/README.md

  image you have 50 Docker containers now it is difficult to manage them like start, stop , monitor and if any container crashes then how can we restart manually
- Kubernetes automatically container ko restart krega, Load jyada h naye container ko launch karega container down hai ? health check karega aur replace karega Blue green deployments, Rolling updates bhi easy bna deta hai.
+ Kubernetes automatically container ko restart krega, Load jyada h naye container ko launch karega container down hai ? health check karega aur replace karega Blue green deployments, Rolling updates bhi easy bna deta hai

 Kubernetes Architecture is divided into 2 parts
 1. Master Node(control plane)- Brain of the cluster